 This represents the families who travelled across to the colonies in Latin America and made a lot of money.
 Known as Los Indianos, the families have large houses, examples of which can be seen on the street ahead of you; Paseo Menéndez Pelayo.
 In the gardens of large houses such as these you’ll often find a palm tree.
 Not usually native to Santander, the palm tree symbolizes the Latin Countries where the family made their wealth.

-Crossing Menéndez Pelayo will immediately bring you to a short set of steps which pass over the entrance to a long road tunnel.
-Above the tunnel is a striking piece of graffiti, while across the road is yet more street art.
+Crossing Menéndez Pelayo will almost immediately bring you to a short set of steps which pass over the entrance to a long road tunnel.
+Above the tunnel is a striking piece of graffiti, while across the road is your next street art tour stop.
 The predominantly blue wall on the side of the Culture Centre (Centro Cultural Doctor Madrazo) features some unusual characters on three separate panels.

 For a final stop on this street art tour of Santander it’s time to head to the local government offices and Santander’s coat of arms.
 Go back the way you came towards Calle Santa Lucía.
 Head towards the Culture Centre but take the first right onto Calle Gándara.
 A few minutes later you’ll find Calle Peña Herbosa crossing in front of you.
 Turning left on here will bring you to the government building, to the side of which you’ll see a large wall filled with the coat of arms of the city.